ajmdz/diary-midterm/README.md

 # diary-midterm

-A simple diary app made with vb.net
+A simple diary made with vb.net